maasglobal/maas-tsp-reference/README.md

 ## Architecture
 All TSP's are currently deployed into AWS as Lambda functions, combined with their respective API Gateway endpoint definitions.
 All AWS -related data can be found inside the s-function.json -file for each function.
 More information about the file's structure and how the Serverless Framework works can be found [here](https://serverless.readme.io/v0.5.0/docs).
 The example TSP provided in this repository contains all the mandatory functions / endpoints for a simple TSP.
 The required functions can be interpreted as a collection of CRUD(L) -functions, where each function does one thing and returns an expected result/error.
-Finally, a TSP needs to expose a REST -API according to this [specification](https://github.com/maasglobal/maas-tsp-api).
+Finally, a TSP needs to expose a REST -API according to this [specification](https://github.com/maasglobal/maas-tsp-api). **NOTE: This specification is still in progress and will be updated later.
+For now the safest option is to look at the schemas found in this project**

 ### Directory structure